jengalas/bwaf-bbw/_programs/industry-leaders-roundtable-retreat.md

       benefits including expanded markets, improved recruitment, and retention of key talent.
-This two-day retreat is the only event of its kind where participants develop targeted plans to combat bias, promote and retain leaders, and effect change in the organizational culture.&nbsp;
+This two-day retreat is the only event of its kind where participants develop targeted plans to combat bias, promote and retain leaders, and effect change in the organizational culture.

       ## **Who attends?**